criscola/kubernetes-dbaas/README.md

 To avoid leaking possibly sensitive information, events do not contain the full error, only a message along with some pertinent values if present.

-You can also control the verbosity of the logger by setting the `--log-level <int>` flag to a value from 0 (only strictly necessary logs) to 3 (very verbose).
-By default, this value is set to 1.
+You can control the verbosity of the logger by setting the `--log-level <int>` flag.

+- `0`: Info level
+- `1`: Debug Level
+- `2`: Trace level

+Errors are always logged.

+Sampling is enabled in production mode for every log entry with same level and message.
+The first 100 entries in one second are logged, after that only one entry is logged every 100 entries until the next second.

+Stacktraces are attached to error logs in both production and development mode.

 ## Known problems